Benni013/speedport-smart-cli/README.md

 # speedport-smart-cli
-command line interface for the hidden menu in the Speedport Smart 1st Gen
+command-line interface for the hidden engineer menu in the Speedport Smart 1st Gen

 * [REQUIREMENTS](#requirements)
 * [USAGE](#usage)